TcMenu/documentation/content/products/arduino-libraries/tc-menu/tcmenu-iot/embed-control-tagval-wire-protocol.md

 ### Types supported within messages

-String fields are free-form and can contain the pipe character by escaping it the same way as C a string.
+String fields are free-form and can contain the pipe character by escaping it the same way as C language strings.
+Anything marked as defaultable may not appear in the message at all, and you have to then ensure that your processor can handle the message when that field is missing.

 Version fields in TagVal are packed into an integer, where major version is multiplied by 100 and the minor version added to it.
 For example 1.2 would be (100 * 1) + 2 or `102`.
 The most minor version is not presented, as it's assumed that breaking changes would never occur in a patch release.